 The VSEPR model considers the interaction among the electrons within a molecule or ion as the determining factor of structure.
-The two-dimensional Lewis diagram is the basis for the three-dimensional molecular structure.
+You will use the two-dimensional Lewis diagram as the basis for the three-dimensional molecular structure.

 To understand the VSEPR model, consider each "group" of electrons as an arm of electron density projecting from the central atom.
 Each arm repels all the other arms, so each individual arm tries to get as far away from the others as possible.
 In this context, consider a "group" of electrons to be one of the following: